Ashfordcliff/alx-low_level_programming/0x10-variadic_functions/README.md

-To be is to be the value of a variable
+One woman's constant is another woman's variable